 Rode Podmic is the cheapest microphone on this list selling at $100.
 It has a frequency response of 20Hz – 20,000Hz although looking at its frequency response graph it has a huge dip in the high-end frequencies above 12,000Hz.
 Its sensitivity is 1.7mV/Pa (-56dB) and the microphone is all metal with a cardioid polar pattern.

 Rode Podmic has enhanced lows, scooped out low-mids for clarity, a bit of a presence boost at around 1kHz and a dip at 7kHz, which allows controlling sibilance.
-The microphone is best suited for the spoken word and is great for podcasting or radio.
+The microphone best suits the spoken word and is great for podcasting or radio.
 It also includes a yoke mount so that could save you even more money since you won’t need to buy a mic holder or a shock mount.

-Similar to other broadcast microphones it’s not very sensitive and would benefit from a mic activator, however, the biggest advantage of this microphone is the price.
+Similar to other broadcast microphones it’s not very sensitive and would benefit from a mic activator.
+However, the biggest advantage of this microphone is the price.
 While it’s not the fanciest broadcast microphone on the list, it’s significantly cheaper than the rest.
 This could be a perfect broadcast microphone for starting out a podcast and you can get a bunch of these for the price of one of the other microphones on this list.